kelly-mcdougall/validator-/README.md

                     . = 'rest' and /article/front/journal-meta/journal-title-group/journal-title = 'Review of Economics and Statistics' or
                     . = 'thld' and /article/front/journal-meta/journal-title-group/journal-title = 'Thresholds' or
                     . = 'tneq' and /article/front/journal-meta/journal-title-group/journal-title = 'The New England Quarterly' or
-                    . = 'tacl' and /article/front/journal-meta/journal-title-group/journal-title = 'Transactions of the Association for Computational Linguistics'
+                    . = 'tacl' and /article/front/journal-meta/journal-title-group/journal-title = 'Transactions of the Association for Computational Linguistics' or
+                    . = 'dint' and /article/front/journal-meta/journal-title-group/journal-title = 'Data Intelligence'
                     ">
                 <![CDATA[journal-id and journal-title do not match. journal-id is ']]><value-of
                     select="/article/front/journal-meta/journal-id"